jhhtaylor/tabstronaut/README.md

 ### 1.1.0

 In our latest update, we've removed the need for GitHub authentication and Postgres server connections, making Tabstronaut quicker and more straightforward to use.
-We've also tailored tab groups to be workspace-specific, improving organization and focus.
+We've also tailored Tab Groups to be workspace-specific, improving organization and focus.
 Enjoy a streamlined, hassle-free coding experience with Tabstronaut!

 ### 1.0.0